 Start your day with a hearty breakfast in Maggie Mays in the pretty and posh Queen’s Quarter.
-Very popular with students enrolled with Queen’s University nearby, Maggie Mays has an extensive breakfast menu including pancakes and smoothies; great for stocking up on much needed carbs before a busy day of exploration.
+Very popular with students enrolled with Queen’s University nearby, Maggie Mays has an extensive breakfast menu including pancakes and smoothies; great for stocking up on much-needed carbs before a busy day of exploration.

 Feeling stuffed?
-Now take a stroll in the shaded alleys of the Botanic Gardens just across the road from Maggie Mays.
+Now take a stroll in the shaded alleys of the Botanic Gardens, just across the road from Maggie Mays.

-You’ll discover the splendid Palm House, an early example of Victorian glasshouse.
+You’ll discover the splendid Palm House, an early example of a Victorian glasshouse.
 It is home to lush vegetation towering high above you under a dome of curved iron and glass.

 Enough of the tropical atmosphere?
 Take some time to refresh yourself in the Rose Garden where hundreds of species of roses paint the quiet alleys in red, yellow, pink, white and purple.
-Don’t forget to take a peek inside the Tropical Ravine too where more tropical plants await (closed on Mondays).
+Don’t forget to take a peek inside the Tropical Ravine too, where more tropical plants await (closed on Mondays).

 Ulster Museum (optional)

 You’ll find the elegant building of the Ulster Museum seating on the edge of the Botanic Gardens.
 Zip through its Art, History and Natural Science collections for free (closed on Mondays) if you fancy a bit of culture in your morning itinerary.
-Also great to hide from the rain if needed!
+Also, great to hide from the rain if needed!